 There are three recreational and public lakes: Mill Creek, Thrashers Lake and Stonehouse Lake.
 Combined with the local rivers and streams, these bodies of water offer abundant opportunities to enjoy boating, swimming, tubing, and fishing.
 The George Washington National Forest offers hunting opportunities, as well as outstanding spots for watching and photographing wildlife.

 The County offers numerous parks and trails for both bicycling and hiking.
 The Blue Ridge Parkway also offers breathtaking scenic overlooks.
 There are also 25 miles of trails for All-Terrain Vehicles.
 There are several campgrounds and golf courses.

 There are also opportunities for outdoor activities in the surrounding counties.
 For those interested in the history of local architecture, there are a number of good examples of 18th, 19th, and early 20th Century rural and small town architecture.
 The downtown section of Amherst is a fine example of the commercial architecture of the early 20th Century.

 Call Altizer Law, P.C.

 If you, or a loved one, are injured due to medical malpractice, a car crash, nursing home abuse or neglect, or due to a defective or dangerous product or an ill-maintained property, we hope you will call upon us.
-Our attorneys have won or negotiated top settlements for our clients, ensuring that they see justice done.
+Bettina has won or negotiated top settlements for our clients, ensuring that they see justice done.
 Our clients are surrounded with compassion and their interests are aggressively pursued.
 Our fees are charged on a contingency basis; you pay us nothing until we win a settlement for you.